Creative Arts Department – Statement of Intent

 At Key Stage 3 students have one double lesson each week.
 Years 7, 8 & 9 follow a carousel route within Creative Arts, they cover: Resistant Materials, Food Technology, and Art and Ceramics.
 Students will cover a variety of topics across the two departments which provides the opportunity to develop key skills in all areas of creative design.
 Incorporating Ceramics into the curriculum provides students a wider skill set should they wish to continue into either Art or Technology in Key Stage 4 as a 3D Design GCSE is also an option.

-In Resistant Materials, Year 7 students complete a ‘Graphics’ project which includes designing, making and evaluating and an introduction to basic materials, Timbers, natural & Man-made & their suitability, there will also be an opportunity to look at the 3D design process with Additive Manufacturing using a 3D printer and how the world of design and Engineering is changing.
+In Resistant Materials, Year 7 students complete a ‘Graphics’ project which includes designing, making and evaluating, and an introduction to basic materials; timbers, natural & man-made materials and evaluating their suitability, and there will also be an opportunity to look at the 3D design process with Additive Manufacturing using a 3D printer and how the world of design and engineering is changing.
 In Year 8, students complete a Product Design project which incorporates design restrictions and problem solving, focusses on 3D design using 3D software and production of a product that they will print using the 3D printer.
-In Year 9 students complete a ‘Light’ project which will be produced using Recycled plastic and in some cases a 3D element, this is designed to improve their understanding of the Environment, how to re-use materials and reduce our impact on the Environment.
-The project is designed to make them think about their futures and how we can take responsibility for what we do.
-All projects are designed to stretch and challenge students of all abilities and develop design and practical skills safely within a workshop environment, while giving them key skills that can be transferred to their future careers.
+In Year 9 students complete a ‘Light’ project which will be produced using recycled plastic and in some cases a 3D element which is designed to improve their understanding of the environment, how to re-use materials and reduce our impact on the environment.
+The project is designed to enable students think about their futures and how we can take responsibility for what we do.
+All projects are designed to stretch and challenge students of all abilities and develop design and practical skills safely within a workshop environment, while developing key skills that can be transferred to their future careers.

-Within Food Technology, Year 7 students develops students’ practical skills in using basic and more specialist equipment safely, and understanding of basic ingredients.
-In Year 8, students look at the function of ingredients and recipe adaptation, and introduces more complex practical tasks to further develop their skill set within a catering environment.
+Within Food Technology, Year 7 students develop practical skills using basic and more specialised equipment safely, and develop an understanding of basic ingredients.
+In Year 8, students investigate the function of ingredients and recipe adaptation, and more complex practical tasks are introduced to further develop their skill set within a catering environment.
 In Year 9, students study ‘foods from around the world’, which enables a greater understanding of other countries and cultures.
 A large number of lessons are practically based and are designed to encourage students to become more independent and thereby take ownership of their own learning.
-Throughout Key Stage 3, students will be developing skills in creativity with an emphasis on presentation in-order to stretch and challenge their creativity.
+Throughout Key Stage 3, students will be developing skills in creativity with an emphasis on presentation in order to stretch and challenge their creativity.

-In Ceramics, Year 7, learn the principles of making clay slabs which includes how clay can be fired, glazed and recycled.
+In Ceramics, Year 7, learn the principles of producing clay slabs which includes how clay is fired, glazed and recycled.
 The students collectively create a Quadtych set of tiles from their own design work.
-In Year 8, students further develop their existing slab skills and learn how clay can be joined and fixed to create a slab pot.
-Year 9 students combine all existing skills and learn how to develop a vessel using coil building which is the most difficult of the three skills to master and is designed to challenge the students from a designing and making perspective.
+In Year 8, students further develop their existing slab skills and investigate how clay can be joined and fixed to create a slab pot.
+Year 9 students combine all existing skills and develop a vessel using the coil building techniques which is the most difficult of the three skills to master and is designed to challenge the students from a designing and making perspective.

-At CTK Music and Drama are taught through Performing Arts.
-Students study Performing Arts at Key Stage 3 and can opt to study Performing Arts at Key Stage.
-This will gain them an AQA Technical Award in Performing Arts at the end of the course.
-From September 2022 the course will be changing to the EDUQAS Technical Award in Performing Arts.
+At Christ the King Music and Drama are taught through Performing Arts.
+Students study Performing Arts at Key Stage 3 and can opt to study Performing Arts as Key Stage 4 gaining an EDUQAS Technical Award in Performing Arts at the end of the course.

 At Key Stage 3 students study one lesson of Performing Arts a week.
 This is rotated half termly between Music and Drama.
-In year 7 students study basic music and drama skills and move on to performing short scripts and creating short pieces of improvised drama and learning to play the keyboard through a study of popular and classical music.
-In year 7 music the students study the instruments and traditional of the Western Classical Orchestra culminating in a whole class ensemble performance.
+In Year 7 students study basic music and drama skills and move on to performing short scripts and creating short pieces of improvised drama, and learn to play the keyboard through a study of popular and classical music.
+In Year 7 Music the students study the instruments and traditional of the Western Classical Orchestra culminating in a whole class ensemble performance.

-In year 8 students continue to develop their performance skills through a range of scripted and devised drama pieces.
-In music they learn about film music, and reggae music and continue to develop their instrumental skills through playing pieces related to these areas.
-They also study African music using the departments set of Djembe drums.
+In Year 8 students continue to develop their performance skills through a range of scripted and devised drama pieces.
+In Music they learn about film music and reggae music and continue to develop their instrumental skills through playing pieces related to these areas.
+Students also study African music using the departments set of Djembe drums.

-In year 9 the students look at a scripted piece of drama in more depth and then perform an extract to their peers.
-This develops their analytical skills.
-They continue to develop their devising skills and research topic areas such as Homelessness to use in their devised performances.
-In music year 9 students continue to develop their performing skills through learning and rehearsing popular pieces of music.
-They move on to studying Musical theatre and its traditions.
-This links to the study of Performing Arts at Key Stage 4.
-In the final half term of year 9, the students produce a mini project that links to Key Stage 4 Performing Arts unit 2.
-They can create their own performance and each take on a different role in putting the piece together.
+In Year 9 the students look at a scripted piece of drama in more depth and then perform an extract to their peers which develops their analytical skills.
+Students continue to develop their devising skills and research topic areas such as homelessness to use in their devised performances.
+In Music Year 9 students continue to develop their performing skills through learning and rehearsing popular pieces of music.
+Students move on to studying musical theatre and its traditions which links to the study of Performing Arts at Key Stage 4.
+In the final half term of Year 9, the students produce a mini project that links to the Key Stage 4 Performing Arts unit 2.
+Students can create their own performance and each take on a different role in putting the piece together.

-Design Technology is a practical based subject area which requires the application of knowledge and understanding when developing ideas, planning, producing products and evaluating them.
+Design Technology is a practical based subject area which requires the application of knowledge and understanding when developing, planning, producing products and evaluating ideas.
 The department currently offers two option choices at Key Stage 4, both options have 3 timetabled lessons per week, 2 practically based and 1 theory based.